Skip Prosser Man of the Year Award

-The Skip Prosser Man of the Year Award is an award given annually to the nation's men's head basketball coach in NCAA Division I competition who also exhibits strong moral character.
-The award was established in 2008 and is named for head coach Skip Prosser, who spent most of his coaching tenure at Xavier and Wake Forest.
-Prosser is the only coach in NCAA history to lead three separate teams to the NCAA Tournament in his first season with the team.
-Prosser died from a heart attack on July 26, 2007, at age 56.
+The Skip Prosser Man of the Year Award is an award given annually to the nation's men's head basketball coach in NCAA Division I competition who also displays moral integrity.
+The award was established in 2008 and is named for head coach Skip Prosser (1950–2007), who spent most of his coaching tenure at Xavier and Wake Forest.
+Prosser is the only coach in NCAA history to lead three separate teams to the NCAA tournament in each of his first seasons with the team.
+The award is traditionally announced each year in the host city of the NCAA tournament Final Four.